The RoboSense Challenge 2025

 👋 Welcome to Track #2: Social Navigation of the 2025 RoboSense Challenge!

-This track challenges participants to develop advanced RGBD-based perception and navigation systems that empower autonomous agents to interact safely, efficiently, and socially in dynamic human environments.
-Participants will design algorithms that interpret human behaviors and contextual cues to generate navigation strategies that strike a balance between navigation efficiency and social compliance.
+Participants are expected to design algorithms that interpret human behaviors and contextual cues to generate navigation strategies that strike a balance between navigation efficiency and social compliance.
 Submissions must address key challenges such as real-time adaptability, occlusion handling, and ethical decision-making in socially complex settings.

 🏆 Prize Pool: $2,000 USD (1st: $1,000, 2nd: $600, 3rd: $400) + Innovation Awards